 A revenue team is the key to achieving sales and marketing alignment, no matter your industry, location, or size.
-But what does a revenue team do?
-Authored in collaboration with IMPACT Lead Coach Chris Marr.
+But what exactly is it?

 What is a revenue team?

 A revenue team meets weekly and is made up of key players from your sales and marketing teams.
 All activities, regardless of individual roles, will be focused on the shared goal of increasing company revenue.
 This team will develop and execute a strategy of content to be used in the sales process to accelerate the sales cycle based on the most pressing questions of your ideal buyers.

 Truth be told, when I first graduated with my degree in marketing, everyone said I would have to start in sales — and I cringed.

 I had an image of working in sales that many do: that it was ruthlessly focused on closing deals, making money by lying, cheating, stealing, any means necessary.

 But after nearly a decade-long career, I've learned how dated and inaccurate that perception is, especially in the world of inbound marketing and sales.

 Modern sales professionals — at least the most effective — are more focused on educating and guiding than selling.
 They are about helping customers to make the best decisions for themselves, not bamboozling them into buying something they don't need.

 This is much more aligned with the work of marketers than it once was, and frankly, it needs to be in order for a modern business to succeed.

 You see, when you look at the numbers, the case for fostering sales and marketing alignment in a company speaks for itself.